 For me, discussing shamanism starts with acknowledging the worldview out of which shamanism springs.
 That worldview holds a perspective that we are spiritual beings having a human experience.
 In other words, our consciousness, or soul essence, existed before our human incarnation, and it will continue after we’ve left our bodies.

 Another aspect of this worldview is that certain beings, who are not currently in physical form, agree to help and/or partner with those of us who are.
 They guide, support, and protect us as we work through the denseness of human form in our efforts to live a good life.
 In turn, we become the hands and feet of those spirits, who still want to help in healing fragmentation and co-create a compassionate world for those in physical form, but have no body to do so.

 If this worldview doesn’t fit for you, then shamanism will make little sense.
 However, if it has some resonance, then what follows will offer further insight and information that I hope you find useful.

 There are many good ways to define shamanism.
 In my book A New Paradigm of Spirituality and Religion, I define it as ‘a system of inter-relatedness that exists among shamans, their cultures, and the spirits, as each interacts with the other(s) to provide and maintain spiritual healing, support and guidance for both individuals and the community.
 As a system, these inter-related components express themselves differently according to the cultures in which they function.’

-Michael Harner, who coined the term ‘core shamanism’ and established the Foundation for Shamanic Studies (FSS), www.shamanism.org/,along with Sandra Ingerman, who eventually began Shamanic Teachers, www.shamanicteachers.com/ and http://www.sandraingerman.com/, provided most of my core shamanic training, writes on his website: ‘Core shamanism consists of the universal, near-universal, and common features of shamanism, together with journeys to other worlds, a distinguishing feature of shamanism.’
+Michael Harner, who coined the term ‘core shamanism’ and established the Foundation for Shamanic Studies (FSS), www.shamanism.org/,along with Sandra Ingerman, who eventually began Shamanic Teachers, www.shamanicteachers.com/ and http://www.sandraingerman.com/, provided most of my core shamanic training, wrote on his website: ‘Core shamanism consists of the universal, near-universal, and common features of shamanism, together with journeys to other worlds, a distinguishing feature of shamanism.’
 Learning to take shamanic journeys is a fundamental method used to meet and work directly with spiritual allies.